hv15/aur-pkg-scripts/README.md

  * support sharing packages over LAN (and even Internet)

 I tend to make certain modifications to some of the packages on the AUR (different build options, changes to source code, etc.).
-Oftern I use these packages on more than one machine, the result being that I duplicate a lot of work for myself.
+Often I use these packages on more than one machine, the result being that I duplicate a lot of work for myself.

 I was inspired by projects like [aurto](https://github.com/alexheretic/aurto) and